90 Nebraska Law Review 611 (2012)

 Implicit theories affect how jurists find facts, draw inferences, and impose punishment.
 Research on implicit theories, moreover, can enrich our understanding of how jurists apply the common law, engage in statutory interpretation, and construe the Constitution, offering novel insight into a timeless legal debate: whether American law is static versus dynamic.
 The article sets forth a research agenda that will form a line of psychological experiments to examine these processes.

 Quintanilla, Victor D., "Judicial Mindsets: The Social Psychology of Implicit Theories and the Law" (2012).
-Faculty Publications.
+Articles by Maurer Faculty.
 Paper 713.